libwasm/libwasm/doc/libwasm.md

 The code does not handle traps or division by zero.
 The format of an arithmetic Nan is slightly different from the one used by the WABT interpreter.

+At this moment, the generated xode only works for little-endian systems.

 The generated C code can be tested with a subset of the WABT testsuite that can be found in the 'script' directory.

 In that directory just enter